hotelwhyfy/hotelOracle/README.md

 ## Writing more

 Two files hold all the content.
+[WRITING.md](WRITING.md) is the full reference;
+what follows is the summary.

 **[vocabulary.ts](src/oracle/corpus/vocabulary.ts)** — tables keyed by an
 astrological fact, each holding interchangeable phrasings.
 Adding a line to